simonprickett/raspberry-pi-pico-redis/README.md

 * [Episode 1](https://www.youtube.com/watch?v=8Q3jK5CAfNQ), introducing the Pi Pico, installing MicroPython, creating a Redis Stack instance in the cloud and sending data to it with Redis Streams.
 Visualizing data with RedisInsight.
 * [Episode 2](https://www.youtube.com/watch?v=TQlsvxD6zRM), adding headers and a Grove shield to the Raspberry Pi Pico W, modifying the MicroPython code to read temperature and humidity values from a sensor and send them to Redis, reading those values from Redis using a Node.js application.
 * [Episode 3](https://www.youtube.com/watch?v=0vw_vhouca8), added a light sensor, looked at how to modify the Node stream reading code so that it remembers where it was in the Stream when restarted and demonstrated how to use a Sorted Set to model 1:many relationships.
 We ended by storing sensor data per room in JSON documents in Redis.
+* [Episode 4](https://www.youtube.com/watch?v=MuaJzyUHmx0), dealt with the issue of trimming the incoming data Stream, added last modified timestamps and sorted out some data type mismatches then added a RediSearch index and demonstrated some queries over the data stored in JSON documents.
-* Episode 4 - scheduled for Thursday October 20th 2022... we'll look at aggregating some of the sensor readings, and adding a search schema so we can build an API that can answer queries such as "find me all the rooms where the temperature is 20C or higher".
+* Episode 5 - scheduled for Thursday October 27th 2022... we'll look at using some of the data to display room temperature to the user and control a fan remotely.
+This will be the final episode for this project.

 ## Getting Started